ISO-TC211/GOM/experimental/README.md

-# GOM Experimenatal
+# GOM Experimental
 This folder contains experimental GOM resources to assist with testing potential new forms of GOM information delivery.

-These resources are not official ISO or TC publications and are only placed here for experimentation purposes.
+These resources are not official ISO or TC publications and are placed here for experimentation purposes only.

 ## Experimental Resources